rstacruz/nwatch/Readme.md

 Consider this a cross-platform Node.js-powered port of [visionmedia/watch], and a cross-platform version of the Linux [watch(1)] utility.

+Features:

+ * cross-platform (works anywhere node.js can)
+ * invokes any shell command
+ * no other fancy features

 ## Usage

 Invoke `nwatch <command>` to run the given command when any files change in the